katiesangpark/KatieResume/Resume Katie.md

 - Testing for Samsung LTE Smart phone, Tablet PC, and wearables based on T-Mobile required software testing.
 - Service carrier specification and requirement analyzing.
-- Test planning and test issue management. o	Collaborated with Samsung’s Mobile Engineering Lab to identify and analyze failures, which resulted in greatly improved quality of the products that were under interest.
+- Test planning and test issue management.
+- Collaborated with Samsung’s Mobile Engineering Lab to identify and analyze failures, which resulted in greatly improved quality of the products that were under interest.
 -	Ability to identify valid defects and provide defect log, prioritize, track issues, and report test results to project/product managers

 ## ASSANG (Seoul, Korea)